Convert VMware workloads

 The conversion process begins.
 Conversion from ESXi or vSphere can take several minutes depending on the size of the virtual disks.

-The Manage Conversions window displays conversions in progress and completed conversions.
+The Conversion Manager window displays conversions in progress and completed conversions.

 Steps after conversion